normalfinance/token-list/README.md

-# Soroswap Token List
+# Normal Token List

-Welcome to the official repository for the Soroswap token list.
-This list is essential for validating swap paths on the Soroswap Automated Market Maker (AMM) protocol on Soroban.
-By adhering to this list, we ensure a trusted and secure environment for all swaps conducted through Soroswap.
+Welcome to the official repository for the Normal token list.
+This list is essential for validating swap paths on the Normal Automated Market Maker (AMM) protocol on Soroban.
+By adhering to this list, we ensure a trusted and secure environment for all swaps conducted through Normal.

 Please contact us on Discord after you have created a PR! :)

 ## Adding Your Token to the List

-To include your token in the Soroswap token list, ensure your token adheres to the following structure.
+To include your token in the Normal token list, ensure your token adheres to the following structure.
 Fields marked with an asterisk (*) are optional and can be omitted if not applicable to your token.

 ### Token Information Structure